 The CPR is enforceable across the entire European Union, member states do not have the option to opt-out as was the case with the CPD and therefore from the 1st July 2013 all construction products covered by a harmonised European Standard (hEN) will need to have a Declaration of Performance (DoP) made and be CE marked in accordance with the requirements of the hEN covering that product when placed on the market.The Declaration of Performance is a legal document, it will be policed by Trading Standards and any person making a false or incorrect declaration, may be subject to prosecution, which may result in fines or even imprisonment in the most extreme cases.

-In response to the publication of the CPR, the Glass and Glazing Federation (GGF) have developed guidance entitled ‘Routes to CE marking’ for its membership.
+In response to the publication of the CPR, the GGF has developed guidance entitled ‘Routes to CE marking’ for its membership.
 This guidance takes the form of product specific flowcharts, with accompanying explanatory notes intended to guide GGF members through the CE Marking maze.

 Members will be able to access the GGF’s technical department for advice and guidance on the CPR and CE marking by contacting them on their dedicated telephone line 08445-674014 or by e-mailing them on email@example.com.